gsong/resume/README.md

 ## Experience

+### [Sahaj Software] (Contracted to U.S. Department of Veterans Affairs): <small style="font-size:.7em;">AI Engineer, Oct 2024–Present</small>

+I’m building an AI-driven solution to help VA staff work more effectively, starting with improving training for nurse practitioners.
+I focus on designing the RAG pipeline, collaborating with data scientists on evaluation metrics, and working with research and UX to align with user needs.
+Since the project is still in its early stages, I’m actively shaping its foundation through design and prototyping.

+### [Airspace Data]: <small style="font-size:.7em;">VP of Engineering, Oct 2023–March 2025</small>

+I led the re-architecture of a complex, inflexible system, streamlining an over-engineered stack with three API layers and multiple backend languages.
+By consolidating to Node.js, transitioning the frontend to Remix, and enforcing clear domain boundaries, we made the system scalable, extensible, and maintainable.

+The results were immediate—deployment times dropped from 40 minutes to under 8, engineers shipped daily instead of monthly, and system reliability and security drastically improved.
+Beyond the tech, I cut unnecessary meetings, fostered a culture of ownership, and empowered engineers to shape architecture and process, creating a faster, more engaged team.

 ### [Dequency]: <small style="font-size:.7em;">Head of Engineering, Jun 2022–Jul 2023</small>

 At Dequency, I took charge of the external agency-built v2 platform.
 V2 presented challenges hindering rapid iterations: